| |

 This short overview clearly shows how Tibetan Buddhism, except for Bön,

 was dependent on India.
-When Buddhism entered Tibet (ca. 650 CE), Indian
+When Buddhism officially entered Tibet (ca. 650 CE), Indian

 Buddhism had already entered its "Tantric" phase, which came to a close in